alimanfoo/alimanfoo.github.io/_posts/2016-06-10-scikit-allel-tour.md

 ![png](/assets/2016-06-10-scikit-allel-tour_files/2016-06-10-scikit-allel-tour_52_0.png)

+This information may be useful when designing a variant filtering strategy.
+If you have other data that could be used as a quality indicator, such as Mendelian errors in a trio or cross, and/or data on genotype discordances between replicate samples, a similar analysis could be performed.

 ## Filtering variants

 There are many possible approaches to filtering variants.
 The simplest approach is define thresholds on variant attributes like DP, MQ and QD, and exclude SNPs that fall outside of a defined range (a.k.a. "hard filtering").
-This is crude but simple to implement and in many cases may suffice.
+This is crude but simple to implement and in many cases may suffice, at least for an initial exploration of the data.

-Let's implement a simple hard filter, informed by our knowledge of variant quality gained from above.
+Let's implement a simple hard filter.
 First, a reminder that we have a table containing all these variant attributes.

 {% highlight python %}